zwshen/growth-notes/03-communication/English/ESLPOD/Daily-english-md-volumes/Volume-11.md

 Kathryn says, “You missed the ending.”
 The “ending”  is the very end of the movie.
 Martin doesn’t seem too concerned.
 He says, “No big loss.”
 That expression, “no big loss,” is an informal one that means that it isn’t a very important.
 You don’t need to worry about it.
 Martin  says, “I knew how it” – the movie – “was going to end after the first hour.”
 Ka thryn asks, “Then why did you stick it out and watch the rest of the movie?”
 “To stick something out” is a phrasal verb meaning to not give up, to continue doing some thing even though it might be difficult.

-Kathryn wants to know why, if Martin knew the end o f the movie after the first hour, he continued to watch it.
+Kathryn wants to know why, if Martin knew the end of the movie after the first hour, he continued to watch it.
 Martin says, “One w ord: procrastination.”
 “Procrastination” (procrastination) is when you wai t to do something later instead of doing it now.
 We might also use the phrasal verb  “to put off” something.
 “Never do today what you can put off until tomorrow.”
 That  means don’t do anything today that you can wait and do tomorrow.
 To wait to  do things – usually because you’re lazy or you don’t want to work very hard – i s called “procrastination.”

 Kathryn understands completely what Martin is sayin g here.
 She says, “Ah, enough said.”
 When you say, “enough said,” you’re i ndicating that you understand completely what the other person is tell ing you, so much so that the other person doesn’t have to finish explaining it.
 You already understand what they’re saying.
 You’re saying to the person, “You d on’t need to say any more.
 You don’t need to explain anything else.
 I understa nd it.
 I get it.”

-Now let’s listen to the dialogue, this time at a no rmal speed.
+Now let’s listen to the dialogue, this time at a normal speed.

 [start of dialogue]